How can I stop birds from hitting my window?

 We see a baby bird on the ground and we think it is alone, helpless, small, cold, clumsy and fluffy… it is hard to resist the urge to rescue.
 But often people intervene when in fact most chicks are "fledglings" that should be left alone.

-Some of our most familiar migratory birds are in trouble.
 For example, children today are less likely to have heard the call of the Common Cuckoo than their parents, and much less likely than their grandparents.

 Are you worried about the damage being done to a local wildlife spot, but don't know what to do about it?
 Maybe you have a favourite place to enjoy nature and want to make sure it's protected?